 4. Will I be contacted for marketing purposes?

 Data Protection Law allows us to make contact to staff members of limited companies, public limited companies, incorporated partnerships, trusts and foundations, local authority and government institutions via business email addresses (corporate subscribers) and other forms of electronic communication.
 Under UK GDPR, DCD can contact individuals via their corporate email address and we do not need to have their consent or have had any previous dealings with them providing the processing is on a legitimate interest basis, Legitimate Interest being one of the six lawful bases for processing under UK GDPR, providing there is no disproportionate impact on the rights, freedoms and interests of the data subject concerned.
 By relying on Legitimate Interest rather than consent to process data, DCD understands we must take on extra responsibility for considering and protecting people’s rights and interests and we guarantee that we will do this.
 We offer every opportunity for a data subject to ‘Opt Out’ of communications with DCD by using the unsubscribe link at the bottom of all marketing and product emails and by emailing [email protected] The Telephone Preference Service (TPS) and the Mailing Preference Service (MPS) offer consumers important statutory and non-statutory protection against unsolicited marketing contact.
 If you are registered on either service, DCD will assume that your subsequent submission of personal data via a DCD website or data capture form indicates, for the time being, your consent to receive marketing by us.
 We stress: You may opt-out at ANY time by contacting us at [email protected]

 5. Will DCD share my information with anyone else?

-Under GDPR you have the right to access your information and to be aware of and verify the lawfulness of processing and receive
+Under UK GDPR you have the right to access your information and to be aware of and verify the lawfulness of processing and receive

 - Confirmation your data is being processed